perfsonar/esmond/docs/architecture.rst

 At present `espolld` and `espersistd` do not use `esdbd` for database interactions but instead contacts the SQL and TSDB databases directly.
-This issue will be addressed in future versions of ESxSNMP.
+This issue will be addressed in future versions of esmond.

 `esdbd`
 :::::::

-`esdbd` provides a consistent interface to the ESxSNMP databases.
+`esdbd` provides a consistent interface to the esmond databases.
 It provides a front end service to query both the SQL and TSDB datastores.  `esdb` is deprecated, see `newdbd`